 But It Might Connect To Other Devices Too

 While we know Cosmos will connect to PCs first and foremost, it sounds like other devices can power it too.
 HTC says this is a headset for home use and, cryptically, on-the-go too.
 In the announcement trailer above you can see a phone propped next to the headset.
 We might be able to plug our phones into the kit for a scalable VR experience.
 The Vive Cosmos website also describes the headset as modular, meaning you’ll be able to customize it.
 Expect to hear more about this feature in the months ahead.

 It’s Got Inside Out Tracking

 Perhaps the biggest difference between Vive Cosmos and other PC-based Vives is the inside-out tracking.
 Whereas Vive and Vive Pro use SteamVR’s Lighthouse system, which requires external base stations placed around a room, Cosmos does all of its tracking internally.
-Four cameras fitted to the headset are able to scan the environment around you and provide six degrees of freedom (6DOF) positional tracking.
+While the headset debuted with four cameras fitted to the headset are able to scan the environment around you, HTC has since revealed a redesigned look with six in total.
+These provide six degrees of freedom (6DOF) positional tracking.
 This will make it much easier to set up VR, though we don’t yet know if the accuracy will stand up to SteamVR.

 The Screen Flips Up